-Post-traumatic stress disorder (PTSD) is a mental health problem that can develop in people who have experienced or witnessed a traumatic event that threatens their life or safety (or others around them).
+Post-traumatic stress disorder (PTSD) is a set of reactions that can develop in people who have experienced or witnessed a traumatic event that threatens their life or safety (or others around them).
 This could be a car or other serious accident, physical or sexual assault, war-related events or torture, or a natural disaster such as bushfire or flood.

-Other life-changing situations such as being retrenched, getting divorced, or the death of an ill family member are very distressing, and may cause mental health problems, but are not considered traumatic events that can cause PTSD.
+Other life-changing events such as being retrenched, getting divorced, or the death of a family member are very distressing, and may cause mental health problems, but are not considered traumatic events that can cause PTSD.

 Anyone can develop PTSD following a traumatic event, but people are at greater risk if:

 - the event involved physical or sexual assault

 - they have had repeated traumatic experiences such as sexual abuse or living in a war zone